-Russia’s bid is for a World Expo in the city of Ekaterinburg between 2 May and 2 November 2025 under the theme “Changing the World: Innovations and Quality of Life”.
+Russia’s bid is for a World Expo in the city of Ekaterinburg between 2 May and 2 November 2025 under the theme “Changing the World: Innovations and Better Life for Future Generations”.

 All information is provided by the candidate.

-The theme, “Changing the World: Innovations and Quality of Life”, expresses the global need for renewed and responsible reflection on our world and the challenges we face, by selecting people and innovation as drivers of transformation to improve quality of life.
+The theme, “Changing the world: innovations and better life for future generations”, expresses the global need for renewed and responsible reflection on our world and the challenges we face, by selecting people and innovation as drivers of transformation to improve quality of life.

 It is a prism through which to interpret the conceptual triad - people, innovation and quality of life – and its roles, through interrogation and analysis.
 Three concepts that are as complex as they are vast and capable of being approached from an infinite number of perspectives.